What Is an Extremity Arteriography?

 - pain in your hand, foot, arm, or leg

-- pain or discomfort when you are using your arms or legs
+- pain or discomfort when you’re using your arms

 - sensitivity to cold in the affected area